alexandra-simeonova/drafts/structure.md

 ### Getting started
 - what is Luigi, what are micro frontends, what do you need to begin

-### Why Luigi?
-- Luigi "additional features"
-- something about case studies and current customers?

 ### Architecture
 - architecture diagrams

 ### FAQ
-- perhaps we can gather some questions
+- perhaps we can gather some questions or add additional features of luigi there

 ### Community
 - Contribution guidelines (content and code)
-- Testing/browser support/etc.
+- Testing/browser support/etc. - link to github page and slack?

 # Luigi Core
 ------